Jump to content

 • Location: Nymburk, Czech Republic and Staines, UK

-• Weather Preferences: Hot and sunny, thunderstorms, snow, fog, frost, squall lines
+• Weather Preferences: Sunny and warm in summer, thunderstorms, snow, fog, frost, squall lines

 • Location: Nymburk, Czech Republic and Staines, UK